MohanedMashaly/anchorr/README.md

       The core backend is built using Supabase and Edge Functions, providing a simple, scalable, and serverless backend architecture.

       It contains:
-      - **Anchor RAG Model** : Responsible for the classification and identification of Jira tickets and issues using semantic analysis.
+      - **text embedding model** : Responsible for the classification and identification of Jira tickets and issues using semantic analysis and core          part of the RAG system in anchor.

       - **AI Conflict & Recommendation Model**:  Responsible for comparing the tickets after they have been filtered by the RAG model to identify conflicts and generate recommendations between them.